Your Stories

 Transcript

 His passion from the time he was a little boy was dancing, and we always enjoyed dancing as well.
 So after our children left us empty nesters, we joined a group called The Countryside Kickers and we became Country Line and couples dancers.
 My husband loved it.
 He loved to teach other people how to dance.
 I think he enjoyed moving his body and expressing his joy by moving his body.
-I think God is very much about music and dancing and he was, very connected to God and we’ve always enjoyed that passion of dancing. but I also think that you are born with a certain personality and self-confidence when you’re on that dance floor that allows you the freedom of just letting your body do what you like to do, move it to the music.
+I think God is very much about music and dancing and he was, very connected to God and we’ve always enjoyed that passion of dancing.
+But I also think that you are born with a certain personality and self-confidence when you’re on that dance floor that allows you the freedom of just letting your body do what you like to do, move it to the music.

 He loved music.
 He could, um, tell you every.
 Record recording and the artists going back to the forties and the fifties, if there was a song playing, oh, that’s so and so, and that was during this era.
 He just had a passion for music and, and dance and life.